 Where to Stay in Moab

-You will find several options of where to stay in Moab, including the hotels listed below.
+You will find several options for where to stay in Moab, including the hotels listed below.
 Just be sure to book ahead to ensure you secure a space, especially during the high season!

 - Comfort Suites Moab

 - My Place Hotel

 - Red Cliffs Lodge (located right on the Colorado River!)